Skip to main content

 Working on a barge or a rig can be dangerous, as the risk of maritime accidents is higher than most professions.
 According to the U.S. Centers for Disease Control and Prevention (CDC), between 2011 and 2017, 45 fatal and more than 61,000 nonfatal injuries in the maritime industry occurred.
 The federal agency states these statistics are amongst the highest rate for all American workers.

 Being a seaman is an inherently dangerous job.
-Despite this heightened risk, many maritime employees are excluded from federal or state-based workers’ compensation laws in the case of an injury or illness sustained while working on a vessel.
+Despite this heightened risk, many maritime employees are excluded from federal or state-based laws that protect workers in the case of an injury or illness sustained while working on a vessel.
 This is why the Jones Act is so important for an injured employee who works offshore.

 What is the Jones Act?

 The Jones Act provides compensation rights to those crew members who received an injury or developed an illness while working aboard or in connection with a sea vessel.
 It is an important maritime federal law that protects seamen who do not fall under the protection of land-based laws.
-Maritime workers typically do not qualify for federal or state-based workers’ compensation after being injured, so they are then protected under the Jones Act as long as they meet the following three criteria:
+Maritime workers are protected under the Jones Act as long as they meet the following three criteria:

 Who Can Bring a Jones Act Case?